 Format and Length

 Authors are encouraged to link to outside information and relevant resources when possible.
 Articles that formally cite outside references must be formatted according to APA guidelines, as set forth in the Publication Manual of the American Psychological Association (6th edition).
-Please use no more than five references.
+Please be aware of the amount of references you choose to use and the length of the piece (less is often more in a short submission like this).

 Editorial policy: We reserve the right to edit posts for length and/or clarity.
 Blog coordinators will review each post for copy edits and submit any substantial revision suggestions to the author.
 The decision to include any article is at the discretion of the Commission for Social Justice Educators’ Vice Chair for Social Media and ACPA governing bodies